DevelopNumericalLibraryForSupercomputer/CyEinsum/README.md

 einsum.c_einsum('ijab,kjca->ikbc', A, B)
 ```

-Einsum's interface mirrors that of NumPy's `einsum` function, allowing for a familiar and user-friendly experience.
+CyEinsum's interface mirrors that of NumPy's `einsum` function, allowing for a familiar and user-friendly experience.
 The added advantage of C++ integration ensures that your tensor contractions are performed with optimal efficiency and speed.